ActivityWatch/activitywatch-old/README.md

 ## Usage
 Install the package with `sudo pip3 setup.py install` and then run `python3 start-activitywatch.py`.
+When you run the program the first time, a configuration file will be created, you must edit this file with correct settings in order to get some modules to load.

 Alternatively, you can install and run it from a virtualenv.